Fueling Science Teachers to Inspire Students with Hands-on Science

 In addition, the teachers took a guided virtual tour of the Science Buddies website to help them better understand the vast array of resources offered to support students and teachers doing science experiments and activities.
 To help reinforce the benefits of hands-on learning when translating science concepts to the real world, teachers did the Paper Airplanes: Why Flaps and Folds Matter activity.

-The activity, part of Science Buddies new Science Activities for All Ages! section, helps showcase how simple design changes in paper folding can make a big difference in how a plane flies.
+The activity, part of Science Buddies new STEM Activities for Kids section, helps showcase how simple design changes in paper folding can make a big difference in how a plane flies.

 With resources like Science Buddies, Aerojet Rocketdyne, and INFINITY Science Center, teachers can bring new science standards into the classroom in ways that may help capture and ignite the interest of students who represent the next generation of STEM workers.